Nikhil-315/Consensus-Based-UAV-Collision-Avoidance/README.md

 vel\_correct\_req = \sqrt{ vel\_des^2 - |relative\_velocity\_vect|^2 }
 ```

-If drone2 is not cooperative, this corrective action will have to be taken by drone1 in entirety.
+If drone2 is not cooperative (None), this corrective action will have to be taken by drone1 in entirety.

 But if drone2 is cooperative and has cooperative status D_2, while cooperative status of drone1 being D_1, the perpendicular velocity correction for drone1 can be set to be: